-Encourage projects which improve the visual quality of the District's neighborhoods, including landscaping and tree planting, facade improvement, anti-litter campaigns, graffiti removal, improvement or neighborhoods tend to have a patchwork pattern of land uses, with business and residential activities sometimes occurring on the same block.
+Encourage projects which improve the visual quality of the District's neighborhoods, including landscaping and tree planting, facade improvement, anti-litter campaigns, graffiti removal, improvement or removal of abandoned buildings, street and sidewalk repair, and park improvements.
+310.5

+The older neighborhoods tend to have a patchwork pattern of land uses, with business and residential activities sometimes occurring on the same block.
 While this pattern has created some of the city's most desirable and interesting neighborhoods, it has also introduced the potential for conflict.